-Nothing says ‘Summer Time‘ like these little Strawberry Tartlets with Pastry Cream.
-The flaky pastry crust filled with creamy custard and topped with fresh strawberries is the perfect way to finish (or why not start) a meal!
+Nothing says ‘Summer Time‘ like these little Strawberry Tartlets with Pastry Cream Filling.
+The crispy Sweet Pastry Crust filled with creamy Vanilla Custard and topped with fresh Strawberries is great for dinner parties, barbecues or afternoon tea parties!

 Don’t you just love Strawberry Tartlets in summer?
 It is the kind of dessert that pleases everyone – kids included!
 It does require a little bit of work, but the final result is always spectacular.
 A great way to impress your guests at the end of a meal!

-Just like their name indicates, these Mini Strawberry Custard Tarts are made out of three elements:
+These Mini Strawberry Tarts are made out of three elements:

-- The Tartlet Pastry – an Almond Shortcrust Pastry here
+- The Tartlet Pastry – an Sweet Shortcrust Pastry here

 - A Creamy Filling – a Vanilla Crème Pâtissière (aka Pastry Cream)